pygame/pygame/README.rst

 Minor fork for M1 Macs.
-If you're having trouble using, e.g., pygame_font or the extended image library and you installed SDL2 and companion libraries with Homebrew, this might work for you.
+If you installed SDL2 and companion libraries with Homebrew and Pygame is giving you errors when you use, i.e., pygame_font, this might work for you.

 .. image:: https://raw.githubusercontent.com/pygame/pygame/main/docs/pygame_logo.gif
   :width: 200